 They consist of meetings with small groups of citizens, in this case, two meetings with representatives of neighbourhood’s associations, where they have been asked about their daily lives and issues.
 You can read more about how these sessions were developed in this post.

 The main issues mentioned during the discussions were:

 - Bus service: long transportation times, low frequency, seasonal issues (mainly in summer)…

 - Parking in the downtown: difficulties to find parking spaces, regulated parking, car parks, the relation between the parking problems with the commerce in the downtown…

 - Communication with the administration: encourage remote interaction, citizen’s participation…

 - Accessibility: Hills and narrow sidewalks are issues the citizens have to face daily.

-- Others: Dirty, floods, street lighting or lack of relationship between neighbors are other issues mentioned.
+- Others: Dirty, floods, street lighting or lack of relationship between neighbours are other issues mentioned.

 - Transportation: Information about car parks characteristics (height), app informing about when will my taxi arrive…